amnn/typed-geomlab-report/report.md

 }

 All these programs yield infinite types, which in our implementation are represented by cyclic data structures.
-The implementation detects these cycles, and terminates, printing the types.
+The implementation detects these cycles and terminates, printing the types.
 When printing a cyclic type, if the (nominal) root node of the type is detected again, it is printed as the special variable \texttt{'*}.

 \section{Ad-hoc Algebraic Data-types}\label{sec:adhoc-adts}

 Often it is useful to "couple" data together.
-In many existing statically typed functional programming languages this is achieved by defining a new named data type, but a common technique in \textit{GeomLab} is to use \textit{lists}.
+In many existing statically-typed functional programming languages this is achieved by defining a new named data type, but a common technique in \textit{GeomLab} is to use \textit{lists}.
 For instance, to fully describe a rectangle requires two numbers:

 ```
 define area([width, height]) = width * height;